Hemp Oil vs. CBD: What is the difference?

 4. Lastly, look for any sort of legal statement on the package such as “non-psychoactive” or “THC levels below .3%” This indicates the presence of CBD oil.
 At the time of writing this blog, most product should have some sort of legal statement like this.

 We aim to clarify and provide excellent products to our customers, all of our lab tests are published on our blog and our ingredients are on our website and labels.
-Jambo has been making cannabis & hemp products since 2013 and we are happy to help answer any questions you may have, chat with us or email our support team at the link below.
+Jambo has been making cannabis & hemp products since 2013 and we are happy to help answer any questions you may have, chat with us or email our support team here.